Fundraising during Lent; The £5 challenge

 - Fundraising games

-We are also collecting tins of food, toiletries and clothes which the Children & Young People donate to the following charities:-
+We also collect tins of food, toiletries and clothes which the Children & Young People donate to the following charities:-

 - Revive, an independent community project providing support, services and advocacy to refugees and those seeking asylum. http://www.revive-uk.org/